Ignition InterlockPennsylvania DUI Association

 How does it work?

 Start-Up: To start their vehicles, drivers are required to blow a sample of alveolar (deep lung) breath into the device before starting the vehicle.
-If the device detects alcohol at a level greater than or equal to .025 percent Breath Alcohol Concentration (BrAC), the device will prevent the vehicle from starting; and will enter into a period of lockout.
+If the device detects alcohol at a level greater than or equal to .025 percent Breath Alcohol Concentration (BrAC), the device will prevent the vehicle from starting and will enter a period of lockout.
 A lockout is a period of time that the device shall not allow for an additional breath test attempt to start the vehicle.
 A lockout period for an initial high breath test is five (5) minutes.
 If the driver’s BrAC remains too high upon completion of a second breath test, the next and all subsequent lockout periods will be thirty (30) minutes.

 To prevent potential hazardous situations for the driver of a vehicle equipped with ignition interlock or for other motorist sharing the roadways, no ignition interlock device approved for use in Pennsylvania will automatically shut off the engine of the vehicle for the driver’s failure to respond to a rolling retest.